 Motorcycles Market Trend 2021

-While the country is the World’s 49th economy, when considering the two-wheeler industry, it is in 17th place, thanks to the real boom in place.
+While the country ranks only 49th s the World’s economy, when considering the two-wheeler industry, it is in 17th place, thanks to the huge boom in place.

 The market grew up in recent years, sustained by strong demand and surging economy.
-The covid19 stopped the trend in the middle part of the 2020, but the crisis the renovated demand for individual mobility is pushing up the market again while the speed taken so far this year ia above any expectations.
+The covid 19 stopped the growth in the middle of 2020, but it was a short crisis and the renovated demand for individual mobility is pushing up the market again while a faster speed.

-In the competitive arena hundreds manufacturers fight, with the Japanese Honda (+141%) leader but under attack by local manufacturers (Ronco, Wanxin), Chinese (Zonghsen) and Indians, with Bajaj Auto as top seller.
+In the competitive arena there are hundreds manufacturers fight, with the Japanese Honda (+81.7%) leader but under attack by local manufacturers (Ronco, Wanxin), Chinese (Zongshen, Lifan overall) and Indians, with Bajaj Auto (+31.2%) as top seller.